-For the roaming angler, this pack outperforms all others with a load of features specifically designed with the fisherman in mind.
-If its time you got out and fished those isolated waters, this is the king of fishing backpacks that will handle all the gear you need and then some while still being easy to carry for any distance.
+For the roaming angler, this pack outperforms all others with features specifically designed with the fisherman in mind.
+If it’s time you got out and fished those isolated waters, this is the king of fishing backpacks and will handle all the gear you need, and then some, while still being easy to carry for any distance.

-As for storage, you have enough and then some with 4 removable trays to sort your favorite lures and terminal tackle and more attachment points than you could ever want.
+As for storage, you have more than enough with 4 removable trays to sort your favorite lures and terminal tackle, and more attachment points than you could ever want.
 But it all goes together well from the integrated cable lanyard and web loops for secure tool storage to the mesh pockets and easy access zipped compartments, everything has its place.
 It even has a removable plier holder that can be carried on your belt and a ridged compartment for storing your glasses.

-Not to be outdone Custom Leathercraft packed in some extra useful features.
+Custom Leathercraft also packed in some extra features.
 Like the LED light system cleverly placed to light up your tackle trays for night fishing and a zippered pocket that folds out into a work surface.
-There is even an included rain cover should weather turn bad and to finish it off.
+There is even an included rain cover should weather turn bad.

 - Hard Case for sunglasses.

 - Night anglers love the built in light.